-On closed steam heating systems, the float low water cutoff should be blown down by means of opening a lowdown valve on the lower connection of the cutoff once per day.
-On humidification or process systems, the lowdown schedule should be based on recommendation from a water treatment and maintenance program specifically designed for the boiler.
+On closed steam heating systems, the float low water cutoff should be blown down by means of opening a blowdown valve on the lower connection of the cutoff once per day.

+On humidification or process systems, the blowdown schedule should be based on recommendation from a water treatment and maintenance program specifically designed for the boiler.

-At the annual inspection, all float type level controls should be disassembled, cleaned and
+At the annual inspection, all float type level controls should be disassembled, cleaned and inspected thoroughly.
+When re0installed these controls must be give an operational test.